magnetikonline/github-utilities/README.md

 # GitHub utilities
-Random scripts for working with GitHub itself and repositories.
-All designed to work against Python 2.7+.
+Random scripts for working with GitHub itself and your repositories.
+All designed for Python 3.7+.

 - [Utilities](#utilities)
 	- [listorganizationrepositorybysize.py](#listorganizationrepositorybysizepy)